From our private database of 36,900+ case briefs...

 Facts

-A South Dakota law permitted persons age nineteen or older to buy beer containing up to 3.2% alcohol.
-In 1984, Congress passed 23 U.S.C. §158, which directed the Secretary of Transportation, Dole (defendant), to withhold up to five percent of federal highway funds otherwise available to states in which state laws permitted persons under the age of twenty-one to purchase alcohol.
-South Dakota (plaintiff) sued Dole and the United States government in federal district court seeking a declaratory judgment that Section 158 violated constitutional limits on Congress’s spending power and the Twenty-First Amendment of the United States Constitution.
+A South Dakota law permitted persons age 19 or older to buy beer containing up to 3.2 percent alcohol.
+In 1984, Congress passed 23 U.S.C. § 158, which directed the secretary of transportation, Dole (defendant), to withhold up to 5 percent of federal highway funds otherwise available to states in which state laws permitted persons under the age of 21 to purchase alcohol.
+South Dakota (plaintiff) sued Dole and the United States government in federal district court seeking a declaratory judgment that § 158 violated constitutional limits on Congress’s spending power and the Twenty-First Amendment of the United States Constitution.
 The district court ruled that Congress acted constitutionally, and the court of appeals affirmed.
 The United States Supreme Court granted certiorari.

 Rule of Law